damonkelley/blog.damonkelley.me/source/2016-07-07-identifying-srp-violations.html.markdown

 For an example, see my previous post where I made a list of reasons that the `BoardGame` implementation could change.
 These reasons do not need to be 100% realistic either.

-Imagine you have implemented a game of TicTacToe in your favorite language.
+Imagine you have implemented a game of Tic-tac-toe in your favorite language.
 Let's say you have built a `Game` abstraction, a `Board` abstraction, and a `Player` abstraction.
 The rules are exercised within the `Game`.
 Everything is working working great, and you don't know of any bugs in your implementation.

-Now, what would need to change about your `Game` if the rules of TicTacToe suddenly changed, and it was now played with 3 players instead of 2?
+Now, what would need to change about your `Game` if the rules of Tic-tac-toe suddenly changed, and it was now played with 3 players instead of 2?

 What needs to change?
-What would be uneffected?
+What would be unaffected?

 If there is a group of methods that need to change, or do not need to change, it may indicate that the class has an additional responsibility.